How It Works

 Keep reassessing when priorities compete.

-Shift Commander puts learners in a replayable 12-hour shift where multiple patients, changing conditions, AI-style alerts, and new demands compete for attention.
-It trains the part of nursing that cannot be learned from a static study guide.
+Multi-Patient Mode trains a realistic patient assignment.
+Shift Commander takes that prioritization muscle into a replayable, arcade-style 12-hour shift where multiple patients, changing conditions, AI-style alerts, and new demands compete for attention.

 5. Review And Improve